plentymarkets/plentyshop-pwa/guide/setup/deployment.md

 ### Upload

 In your forked repository, enable the GitHub Action `Deploy PWA` from `upload.yml`.
-Update the trigger conditions to determine when to upload your repository to your plentysystems system.
+Update the trigger conditions to determine when to upload your repository to your PlentyONE system.

-To deploy a preview to your plentysystems system, carry out the following steps:
+To deploy a preview to your PlentyONE system, carry out the following steps:

 1. Go to your repository.
 2. Go to **Actions**.